rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-Besides +:only_integer+, this helper also accepts the following options to add constraints to acceptable values:
+Besides `:only_integer`, this helper also accepts the following options to add constraints to acceptable values:

-* +:greater_than+ - Specifies the value must be greater than the supplied value.
+* `:greater_than` - Specifies the value must be greater than the supplied value.
 The default error message for this option is "_must be greater than %{count}_".
-* +:greater_than_or_equal_to+ - Specifies the value must be greater than or equal to the supplied value.
+* `:greater_than_or_equal_to` - Specifies the value must be greater than or equal to the supplied value.
 The default error message for this option is "_must be greater than or equal to %{count}_".
-* +:equal_to+ - Specifies the value must be equal to the supplied value.
+* `:equal_to` - Specifies the value must be equal to the supplied value.
 The default error message for this option is "_must be equal to %{count}_".
-* +:less_than+ - Specifies the value must be less than the supplied value.
+* `:less_than` - Specifies the value must be less than the supplied value.
 The default error message for this option is "_must be less than %{count}_".
-* +:less_than_or_equal_to+ - Specifies the value must be less than or equal the supplied value.
+* `:less_than_or_equal_to` - Specifies the value must be less than or equal the supplied value.
 The default error message for this option is "_must be less than or equal to %{count}_".
-* +:odd+ - Specifies the value must be an odd number if set to true.
+* `:odd` - Specifies the value must be an odd number if set to true.
 The default error message for this option is "_must be odd_".
-* +:even+ - Specifies the value must be an even number if set to true.
+* `:even` - Specifies the value must be an even number if set to true.
 The default error message for this option is "_must be even_".

 The default error message is "_is not a number_".

-### +presence+
+### `presence`

 This helper validates that the specified attributes are not empty.
-It uses the +blank?+ method to check if the value is either +nil+ or a blank string, that is, a string that is either empty or consists of whitespace.
+It uses the `blank?` method to check if the value is either `nil` or a blank string, that is, a string that is either empty or consists of whitespace.

 ```ruby
 class Person < ActiveRecord::Base